Mammothite: Optical properties

 Mammothite is biaxial positive, which means it will refract light along two axes.
 It exhibits a 2V(measured)=80°, strong dispersion with r>v, and displays visible pleochroism with varying colors of shades of pale blue.
 The indices of refraction are α=1.868, β=1.892, γ=1.928.
 Mammothite is also transparent and does not respond to ultraviolet radiation.

 Chemical properties

 The chemical formula for mammothite is Pb6Cu4AlSb5+O2(OH)16Cl4(SO4)2.
 Mammothite is one of the few minerals that has an Sb atom in the pentavalent state.

 Chemical composition

 This microprobe analyses was done on the mammothite from Tiger, Arizona.
-These crystals were analyzed by using an ARL-SEMQ electron microprobe that used an operating voltage of 15 kV and a sample current of 0.025 µA.
+These crystals were analyzed by using an ARL-SEMQ electron microprobe that used an operating voltage of 15 kV and a sample current of 0.025 μA.
 The resulted values were then used to get the weight percentages of the sample of mammothite.
-However, samples of mammothite that were found in Greece were to small to be able to perform this same analyses.
+However, samples of mammothite that were found in Greece were too small to be able to perform this same analyses.
 The Laurium samples were identified to be mammothite by using the X-ray diffraction method.